In-Class#

 False

-Problem 3.14: Triangle type#
+Problem 3.14: Triangle Type#

 Given three numbers, you want to determine whether they are valid side lengths of a triangle and what type of triangle they form.
 For this, consider the following image.